seejohnrun/seejohnrun.github.io/_posts/2012-02-16-sparks-progress.markdown

 If you haven't looked in a while, I totally recommend checking out the list of <a href="http://getsparks.org/packages/browse/latest">lastest packages</a>.

-I ll be covering the progress on Saturday morning at <a href="http://ciconf.com/">CICONF  12</a> in London before my talk too.
+I'll be covering the progress on Saturday morning at <a href="http://ciconf.com/">CICONF  12</a> in London before my talk too.
 Keep up the great work and watch out for more amazing contributions!